octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.4 - 2025-03-04 =
+* Added support for importing properties from eGO Real Estate
+* Added support for importing properties from Getrix
+* Changed XML nodes so they're not wrapped in square brackets when clicking 'Fetch XML' as that wasn't standard XPATH syntax
+* Corrected status not importing in Property Finder format
+* Corrected queued images not working in Inmobalia format
+* Corrected error message in BDP format when image can't be imported

 = 2.5.3 - 2025-02-28 =
 * Added support for importing properties from Inmoweb